5 dead; 2 toddlers missing after flash flooding in Washington Crossing, Pa.

 Eight people were rescued from the cars and two from the creek,

-Brewer said over 100 people have gone out Sunday in the hopes of finding those missing - the two children from the same family and an adult woman.
-Watch his full briefing from earlier today below:
+Brewer said over 100 people went out Sunday in the hopes of finding those missing.
+Officials say they are not releasing any names of the victims yet, but their search and rescue efforts will continue tonight.

 "We are treating this as a rescue but we are fairly certain we are in a recovery mode at this time," Brewer said.